plaidfinch/StrictCheck/ArtifactGuide.md

 have also included a few incorrect specifications in this module, and you can test them to verify StrictCheck can indeed catch incorrect specifications.

+To run all of these tests at once, you can simply run `stack test`.

 ### How to build the docker image

 Run the following commands: